abhishekmishra/explorations/recursive-subdivision-curves/README.md

   curve.
 It represents the amount of detail required in the curve.
 The higher the value, the greater the number of points in the curve.
 The default value for `num_levels` is `9`.
+* The `max_height` is the maximum value of the curve generated.
+It is used to generate the first and last points of the curve.
+The x-values of each point in the curve is the index in the sequence of points.
+* `h` is a parameter which controls roughness/smoothness of the generated curve.
+  It's default is `0.01`.
 * The constructor uses the inputs to initialize some state for the curve.
 * The number of points `num_points` in the curve is first set equal to `2^num_levels + 1`.